- Services For Residents

 Step 2.
 Probationary Membership

 Probationary membership lasts a minimum of six months.
 During this time you will become acquainted with the department, our fire and rescue equipment, how the Department works, and all the other matters which make the Mansfield Fire Department an elite organization.
-You'll do this by completing a series of orientation and minimum required training classes to become a participating probationary firefighter: CPR, blood-borne diseases, hazardous materials awareness, and fire-ground safety.
+You’ll do this by completing a series of orientation and minimum required training classes to become a participating probationary firefighter: CPR, blood-borne diseases, hazardous materials awareness, and fire-ground safety.
 All the training courses are provided by experienced members of the department.
-You must complete these four courses before you can respond to any calls for service.
+You must complete the training before you can respond to any calls for service.

 Step 3.
 Full Membership

 After your probationary period, you may be considered for full membership in the department.
 Keep in mind that this does not always occur at the six month mark.
 The time you spend as a probationary member depends on your effort and interest in the department.
 Spending time at the station is highly encouraged not only so that you can respond to calls, but also so that you can learn about our apparatus and equipment, as well as getting to know the other members of the department.

 As an active member of the department your responsibility to maintain a high level of training is not diminished.
 Members serve in various roles, some serve in several roles:

 1. Firefighter - This will require you to complete a 160 hour training course at an accredited training school in the state.
 We are fortunate to have such a school in Willimantic.
 This course is offered every spring and fall and falls on every other weekend (Sat. and Sun. every other week).